listenToRipley/ReactNative/Notes/Components.md

 You can nest a child inside of a fragment as well if you have a element that may not be directly part of the app, such as [Status Bar](#expo-specific)

+## Alerts

+Alert is not actually a component, but instead an object that holds a method that then tells they system what it is attempting to do.

 ## Props

 Props function the same as they did within React.